Vietnam Sleeper Train Guide: What to Expect on a a Vietnam Overnight Train

 Best train and bus booking site

-Other Vietnam Travel Resources
+Read My Other Vietnam Travel Blogs

 Are you planning a trip to Vietnam?
 Not sure where to start?
 Then check out my other Vietnam travel content to get an inspiration: